MiriamPeskowitz/Workshop/README.md

 	The internet is about wires and circuits.
 Computer core.
 Raspberry Pi foundation.
 Front end/Back End; client/server;

 Morning 2
-(10.30 am)	Arduino microcontroller, and electronics	Downloading the Arduino IDE; about IDE’s (coding environments).; microprocessors, and their use in collecting data; Harlem Heat Project; monitoring air quality	http://www.arduino.org/ https://processing.org/
+(10.30 am)	Arduino microcontroller, and electronics	Downloading the Arduino IDE; about IDE’s (coding environments).; microprocessors, and their use in collecting data; Harlem Heat Project; monitoring air quality

 Lunch
 (12-1) 	Tech videos

 Afternoon 1
 1 pm	Terminal;
-Automation/applets/twitter bots;
+Automation/applets/twitter bots;https://ifttt.com/discover
 APIs and Blockchain;
 getting data;
 Processing.org;
 Plus more on Raspberry Pi and Arduino
-(and, What is Scratch?)
-Controlling a computer through Terminal (with some exercises).
-Using IFTTT.com to show automation, and uses in classroom; Data, control, finding it and using API’s (Application program interface) to get it. 	https://ifttt.com/discover
+(and, What is Scratch?

 Afternoon 2